al-zy-naf/weather-dev-challenge/README-template.md

 ## :scroll: Description
-Single screen weather app that i made for jetpack compose
+Single screen weather app that i made for jetpack compose.
+All weather icons on this app mostly obtained from https://flaticon.com/

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->